About the National Bowel Cancer Screening Program

 Bowel cancer often develops without any symptoms.
 The cancer can grow in the bowel for years before spreading to other parts of the body.

 Very small amounts of blood can leak from these growths and pass into your faeces (poo).
-These tiny amounts of blood are not noticeable just by looking.
+These tiny amounts of blood are not noticeable just by looking – that's where screening comes in.

 The bowel screening test is called an immunochemical faecal occult blood test (iFOBT).
-It can detect these tiny amounts of blood in your poo.
+It can detect tiny amounts of blood in your poo that can be a sign of bowel cancer.

 If the test finds blood in your poo, it doesn’t always mean you have bowel cancer.
 Read more about understanding your test results.